 Hands down the best seafood restaurants in Punggol Settlement.
 The ingredients are fresh from the sea, making your money worth.
 Try some of their signature dishes such as the black pepper crab, deluxe live lobster platter and wok-fried prawns.
 Since the portions are relatively big and suitable for large gatherings, bring your family and friends down for a feast.
 It can get very crowded over the weekends, especially the evenings, so remember to call for a reservation.

-There there, the famous Sembawang White Beehoon dish.
+There is a favourite amongst customers; the famous Sembawang White Beehoon dish.
 This dish first originated in 1999, in a small stall of a coffee shop.
 Since the dish is cooked with fresh ingredients such as prawns and eggs, and is well-prepared with a good mix of flavours, it became popular overtime.
 It has ever since become one of the most popular local dishes.
 Similarly, White Restaurant is usually packed with people over the weekends and the queue starts as early as 5pm.
 Since there is no reservation available, it is best to head down early to avoid disappointment.

 3. Dai Lou